RepairYachts

 Regular detailing isn't just cosmetic — UV damage, oxidation, and salt crystallization can permanently damage gelcoat, vinyl, and stainless steel if not maintained.
 Most yacht owners schedule a full detail twice a year (spring commissioning and fall haul-out), with light wash-downs after each use.

-No exact detailing matches yet — these are the major marine shops in Massachusetts.
+No exact detailing matches yet — these are notable marine shops in Massachusetts.
+Many marinas and yards offer detailing without naming it explicitly.

 Bassett Yacht & Boat Sales